kcpatra45/kcpatra45.github.io/research.md

 <img src="/assets/img/wasp12b_decay.jpg" class="center">

-The goals are now to understand what factors affect the rate of tidal orbital decay.
-What is special about WASP-12b that it is undergoing orbital decay yet other similar hot Jupiters do not?
+The goal is now to understand what factors affect the rate of tidal orbital decay.
+What is so special about WASP-12b that it is undergoing orbital decay but other similar hot Jupiters are not?

 **Relevant Publications**
 - [The Apparently Decaying Orbit of WASP-12b](https://ui.adsabs.harvard.edu/abs/2017AJ....154....4P/abstract)